First Responder Service

 Emergency Weather Warning Sirens

 The Fire Department has the responsibility of making sure that the emergency weather warning sirens are operational.
 There are six emergency weather warning sirens in the City.
 The east side sirens are located at: Florida Street near the boat launching ramp; at the intersection of Canal Road and Cove Road; at the intersection of North 14th Avenue and Georgia Street.
-The west side sirens are located at: Clay Banks Road and Galley Drive; at the Sturgeon Bay Utility office building; and on Green Bay Road near the Sturgeon Bay Metal Products building.
+The west side sirens are located at Clay Banks Road and Galley Drive; at the Sturgeon Bay Utility office building, and on Green Bay Road near the Sturgeon Bay Metal Products building.
 The sirens are tested at noon on the first day of the month.
 The sirens are activated by the Door County 9-1-1 Dispatch Center in an emergency and are only activated when a tornado is sighted.
-The Fire Department encourages residents to purchase weather alert radios for immediate alert from the National Weather Service in case of severe weather.
+The Fire Department encourages residents to purchase weather alert radios for an immediate alert from the National Weather Service in case of severe weather.
 These radios can be purchased from the Door County Emergency Management Office located at 319 South 18th Avenue or by calling 920-746-7101.

 The fire department encourages residents to have fire extinguishers available in case of fire.
 They can be purchased at local businesses.
-Contact the Fire Department for information on the type and size of extinguisher that is needed.
+Contact the Fire Department for information on the type and size of the extinguisher that is needed.
 They can also tell you where the extinguishers should be located and how to use them.

 The Sturgeon Bay Fire Department contracts Fire protection services for the Town of Sevastopol and the Town of Sturgeon Bay.
 The department covers approximately 130 square miles.
 The fire district runs fifteen miles north of the city and six miles south of the city.
 Sturgeon Bay Fire Department also contracts with the Town of Jacksonport for Fire Inspection services.